 IIS stands for Internet Information Service.
-IIS is a web servers developed by Microsoft and used to host the Web application.
+IIS is a web server developed by Microsoft and used to host the Web application.
 It has its own ASP.NET Process Engine to handle the request.
-So, when a request comes from client to server, IIS takes that request and process it and send response back to clients.
+So, when a request comes from client to server, IIS takes that request and process it and send the response back to clients.

 IIS supports many system services that use the most common Internet protocols including HTTP, FTP, NTTP and SMTP.